-Ika Mirin Age: A Classic Japanese Squid Senbei Cracker
+Ika Mirin Age: A Classic Japanese Squid Cracker

-“Shoyu (醤油: soy sauce)” and “Mirin (味醂: sweet cooking rice wine)” are seasonings that represent Japan and they are often used together not only in dishes in Japanese cuisine, but also for Japanese snack foods.
+“Shoyu (醤油: soy sauce)” and “Mirin (味醂: sweet cooking rice wine)” are seasonings that represent Japan and they are often used together not only in dishes but also for snacks.

 Ika Mirin (いかみりん)

-Ika Mirin, also known as “Ika Mirin Age (いかみりん揚)” or “Ika Mirin Senbei (いかみりんせんべい)”, is a classic Japanese squid cracker made from potato starch and seasoned mainly with soy sauce and mirin sweet cooking rice wine.
+Ika Mirin, also known as “Ika Mirin Age (いかみりん揚)” or “Ika Mirin Senbei (いかみりんせんべい)”, is a classic Japanese squid cracker made using potato starch, seasoned mainly with soy sauce and mirin or sweet cooking rice wine.

-For those who want to know specific ingredients in Ika Mirin Age, here are what the Ika Mirin I have now mainly contains: potato starch, soy sauce, sugar, dextrin, mirin, starch syrup, fermented seasoning, bonito extract, pork extract, shrimps, squid, vegetable fat and oil, salt, sesame, seaweed called Aosa, protein hydrolysate, dried mackerel, scallop extract powder, and red chili pepper.
+Lastly, let’s see the specific ingredients in the Ika Mirin Age, Based on the label on the back of the package, the snack consists of potato starch, soy sauce, sugar, dextrin, mirin, starch syrup, fermented seasoning, bonito extract, pork extract, shrimps, squid, vegetable oil, salt, sesame, Aosa seaweed, protein hydrolysate, dried mackerel, powdered scallop extract, and red chili pepper.